mIRC-Scripters/mirckb/docs/source/beginner/bootcamp.rst

    //echo -a The number �42� is even.

-.. note:: This website does not correctly handle the color-code, so the above symbols containing the “?” should be edited in your editbox before pressing enter.
-Replace those symbols by the character returned from pressing Ctrl+K, holding down the CONTROL button while pressing the “K” button once.
+.. note:: This website does not correctly handle the color-code, so the above symbols containing the "?" should be edited in your editbox before pressing enter.
+Replace those symbols by the character returned from pressing Ctrl+K, holding down the CONTROL button while pressing the "K" button once.
 You can close the popup color box because the script already contains the color number.

 Will produce the following result: